Master’s Degrees in Pharmacoeconomics/Pharmaceutical Economics

 There are 13 colleges that offer a master’s degree in pharmacoeconomics/pharmaceutical economics.
 Learn more about the most popular 13 below:

 University of Washington - Seattle Campus comes in at #5 on our list of the most popular colleges offering master's degrees in pharmacoeconomics/pharmaceutical economics.
 Each year, around 48,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,927 per year, while in-state graduate students, on average, pay $16,605 per year.
-For the 2020-2021 academic year, 6 master's degrees were handed out to pharmacoeconomics/pharmaceutical economics majors at UW Seattle.
-About 50% of this group were women, and 67% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,524 per year, while in-state graduate students, on average, pay $17,514 per year.
+During the most recent year for which we have data, 6 people received their master's degree in pharmacoeconomics/pharmaceutical economics from UW Seattle.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 40% were women.

 Explore Major by State